ruthebubechi/30DaysOfJavascript/DAY2/README.md

 # Random Number Generator

 I learnt an understood how numbers can be generated in JavaScript, using the method of Math.random().

+# Regular expression

+I learnt how to use an expression to replace or match words i do not need.